blairw/fedorasetup/README.md

 sudo dnf install -y handbrake handbrake-gui sudo dnf install -y vlc
 ```

+### VirtualBox
+Just install through `sudo dnf install VirtualBox` once you have rpmfusion set up as per above.
+Then when it is done, run `sudo /sbin/vboxconfig`.

 ### GUI configuration
 This is really just for me and my preferences.